VanditGupta/MelodyVisionV2/Readme.md

 streamlit run app.py
 ```

-Open the application in your browser:
+Open the application in your browser using the local URL provided in the terminal:
    ```bash
    http://localhost:PORT_NUMBER/
    ```